Skip to content

 • Assets $20,000,001 and above are billed at 0.40% per year

+A minimum annual fee of $10,000 per year may be implemented.
+Our services may not be appropriate for individuals with less than $1,000,000 in investable assets.
 In addition to investment management fees paid directly to us, there are additional costs related to your specific investment portfolio.

 Please see the firm’s ADV Part 2 brochures available on this website or on the SEC’s Investment Adviser Firm Summary website (adviserinfo.sec.gov) for more information.

 We commit to acting as a fiduciary at all times when providing financial advice to clients and we’ll put it in writing.
-A fiduciary is someone who will put your interests ahead of theirs.
+A fiduciary is someone who will put your interests ahead of their own.
 This is important because there may be situations where the interests of a financial professional may conflict with your interests.
 A fiduciary has an obligation to disclose the conflicts of interest and continue to put your interests first.
-That may seem like common sense, but not all types of financial professionals have a fiduciary obligation.
+This may seem like common sense, but not all types of financial professionals have a fiduciary obligation.